robotslacker/slackerdb/README.md

 # locale.
 The default language set of the program.
 If not set, it will be marked as the system default
 locale=

-# SQL execution history
+# SQL execution history database name
+# Contents of sql history:
 #     Client IP/Port, Execution start time, execution duration, SQL statement, execution result code, number of affected rows
+# Storage is h2 format, you can use any sql tool to query the sql execution history.
-# True will save it in a separated file with h2 format, default is blank, means disable this feature.
+# default is blank, means disable this feature.
-# default placed directory is same with data_dir
 sql_history=

 # The TCP port opened by SQL History to the outside, In order to read the SQL history execution during the running process